-There is another type of intercountry adoption that is not included in this collection because it is not the responsibility of the state and territory community services departments.
+There is a type of intercountry adoption that is excluded from this collection because it falls outside the responsibility of the state and territory community services departments.
 These are adoptions by Australian citizens or permanent residents who have lived overseas for 12 months or more and have adopted a child through an overseas agency.
-In such cases, the prospective adoptive parents are required to prove that they were not living overseas for the purpose of bypassing the legal requirements for the entry of adopted children into Australia, and that they have lawfully acquired full and parental rights in adopting the child.
+In such cases, the prospective adoptive parents are required to prove that they were not living overseas for the purpose of bypassing the legal requirements for the entry of adopted children into Australia, and that they have lawfully acquired full parental rights in adopting the child.
 The child is then required to have a visa specific to adoption in order to enter Australia.

-In 2002-03, there were 32 visas issued for children whose adoptive parents were overseas for 12 months or more (Department of Immigration and Multicultural Affairs, pers. comm., 11 September 2003).
-This is a large increase from the 15 issued in 2001-02 (AIHW 2002:17).
-A further 349 visas were issued for intercountry placement adoptions (Table A4.5).
+In 2003-04, there were 34 such visas issued for children whose adoptive parents were overseas for 12 months or more (Department of Immigration, Multicultural and Indigenous Affairs, pers. comm., 27 July 2004).
+This is a similar number to the previous year, when 32 visas were issued (AIHW 2003:16).
+A further 437 visas were issued for standard intercountry placement adoptions (Table A4.7).